-The molecular chaperone Hsp904 itself is a dimeric protein consisting of three domains: an N-terminal ATP binding domain; a middle domain, which is supposed to be involved in client binding; and a C-terminal dimerization domain (24, 25).
-ATP binding leads to a rearrangement of the three domains from an open V-shaped conformation to a closed conformation (5, 26, 27).
-It is thought that client proteins interact with the Hsp90 scaffold to stabilize destabilized conformations (6, 28) and that the conformational changes performed by the ATPdriven conformational cycle of Hsp90 are utilized for this.
-This is supported by the observation that inhibitors that block ATP turnover by Hsp90 can disrupt the interaction with kinase clients (29-31).
+The molecular chaperone Hsp90 itself is a dimeric protein consisting of three domains - an N-terminal ATP binding domain, a middle domain, which is supposed to be involved in client binding, and a C-terminal dimerization domain.
+(24,25).
+ATP binding leads to a rearrangement of the three domains from an open V-shaped conformation to a closed conformation (5,26,27).
+It is thought that client proteins interact with the Hsp90 scaffold to stabilize destabilized conformations (6,28) and that the conformational changes performed by Hsp90's ATP driven conformational cycle are utilized for this.
+This is supported by the observation that inhibitors, which block ATP turnover by Hsp90, can disrupt the interaction with kinase clients (29-31).

-Despite the significant homology within eukaryotic Hsp90 systems, Caenorhabditis elegans (CeCdc37) and human Cdc37 (hCdc37) utilize a different primary interaction site on Hsp90 in vitro (32, 33).
-Although the nematode cochaperone interacts with the M-domain of Hsp90, the human homolog preferentially binds to the N-terminal domain, suggesting a potential two-site interaction.
+Despite the significant homology within eukaryotic Hsp90 systems, Caenorhabditis elegans (CeCdc37) and human Cdc37 (hCdc37) utilize a different primary interaction site on Hsp90 in vitro (32,33).
+While the nematode cochaperone interacts with the M-domain of Hsp90, the human homolog preferentially binds to the N-terminal domain suggesting a potential two-site interaction.
 With only structural information on the N-terminal binding site of Hsp90 available so far, the organization of the binding site in the C. elegans system is unclear to date.
-Here we localize the interaction site of nematode Cdc37
+Here we localize the interaction site of nematode Cdc37 with Hsp90 in detail and the differences regarding determine the formation of kinase complexes.